 There is a traditional small town sense of responsibility, and people are very helpful to each other.
 The sharing of resources such as auto parts and building supplies is common.
 Nevertheless, Coalmontonians display a “frontier” independence, lack of interest in institutionalized services, and some antipathy towards middle-class, urban practices.

 Recent increases in government legislation and other outside pressures are causing local-translocal tensions.
 The desire to preserve the friendly atmosphere and free but unconfrontational lifestyle is clashing with the push to update Coalmont to urban and national standards.
 Oldtimers tend to want things to stay the same, and more recent arrivals wish to sustain the vital aspects of community life and identity that first drew them here.

 White Sands Beach:

-Located just South of Coalmont on the Trans Canada Trail, White Sands Beach is a beautiful spot on a hot summer's day.
-Tulameen River slowly meanders underneath the trestle creating a perfect swimming hole with a white sandy beach to soak up the sun.
+Located just south of Coalmont on the Trans Canada Trail, White Sands Beach is a beautiful spot on a hot summer's day.
+The Tulameen River slowly meanders underneath the trestle creating a perfect swimming hole with a white sandy beach to soak up the sun.

 Trans Canada Trail:

 Granite Creek Rec Site: The popular recreation site at Granite Creek supports a number of recreational activities on and along the Tulameen River.
 Popular activities include ATVing, hiking and mountain biking the nearby Kettle Valley Railway, Exploring Granite City & Blakeburn ruins and paddling in the Tulameen River.